-Many smaller companies tend to prefer a complete website solution, seeing that as simplifying their world.
+Many smaller companies prefer a complete website solution, seeing that as simplifying their world.
 Popular blogging choices include WordPress and HubSpot.
-Descriptions of what they offer, pros and cons, and ease of use will be addressed below.
-If your preference is a more personal blog, then Medium or LinkedIn provides some of the best third-party platform options.
+Descriptions of their offer, pros and cons, and ease of use will be addressed below.
+Medium or LinkedIn provides some of the best third-party platform options if you prefer a more personal blog.
 They will also be addressed as we go.
 Let's dive in and see what you can do to take your blogging efforts to the next level:

 Before further talking about WordPress, be aware this is all about WordPress.org.
 Not to be confused with WordPress.com, which does not offer all the functionality or flexibility of the original, WordPress.org.

 This is the most popular blogging software in the world.
 It is said to power a full third of all the websites on the internet.
 It is an open-source platform that allows you to build your website or blog in minutes.

 You can expand your platform and add features like an online store or forums.
 There are thousands of themes to use in designing your blog/website, and you get access to over 50,000 plugins.
 These are the applications that expand what you can do with WordPress.
 Many of those plugins are SEO-specific, allowing you to further the functionality of your blog in that regard.